ps1337/haxxor-tools/README.md

-# 1337 Infos 4 Hax
+# Haxxor-Tools

-Pentesting resources and cheatsheets.
+My personal collection of pentesting resources and cheatsheets.

 Resources for sub sections are included in the specific `.md` file.